wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

     <directories check_all="yes">$DIRECTORY</directories>
   </syscheck>

-In UNIX based systems, the variable must be added to the file ``/etc/ossec-init.conf`` if wazuh is restarted using systemd.
-If wazuh is restarted using the ``ossec-control`` binary the variable must be owned by the root user.
+On UNIX based systems, the variable must be added to the file ``/etc/ossec-init.conf`` if wazuh is restarted using systemd.
+On the other hand, if wazuh is restarted using the ``ossec-control`` binary, the variable must be owned by the root user.
 You can specify multiple paths in a variable by separating them using ``:``.

 .. code-block:: xml